 To open a log file simply tap on the filename on the screen shown above.
 It may take several seconds to load large files containing more than 30 minutes of data.

-Once the file is loaded the user is presented with a signal chart as per 5.5 ANDROID SIGNAL STRENGTH CHART.
-Up to 6x frequencies may be plotted as normal and all marker functionality is available as per 5.9 ANDROID MARKERS.
+Once the file is loaded the user is presented with a signal chart.
+Up to 6x frequencies may be plotted as normal and all marker functionality is available.